Embracing A Zero-Waste Lifestyle To Eliminate Trash

 No need for plastic shopping bags.
 It's surprisingly easy to eliminate large amounts of trash from entering your home. #TexasHomesteader

-Plus I’ve gotten so many compliments from cashiers about how handy for shopping, and how beautiful it is too…
+Plus I’ve gotten many compliments from cashiers about how clever an idea it is to use this basket for shopping, and how beautiful it is too…

 Easy Steps To Reduce Landfill-Bound Trash